LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

 .. note::

-   Since, the :ref:`SynchronizedOutputStream` works across MPI ranks, logging messages using the :ref:`sections/slic_macros` or the static API directly only logs the messages locally.
+   Since, the :ref:`SynchronizedOutputStream` works across MPI ranks, logging messages using the :ref:`SlicMacros` or the static API directly only logs the messages locally.
 To send the messages to the output destination the application must call ``slic::flushStreams()`` explicitly, which, in this context is a collective call.